-Transactions with non-controlling participations that result in control of a subsidiary by the Group being maintained are considered equity transactions, i.e. transactions between owners.
+Transactions with non-controlling participations that result in control of a subsidiary by the Group being maintained are considered equity transactions i.e., transactions between owners.
 The difference between the fair value of the consideration paid and the part of the book value of the net assets of the subsidiary company that has been acquired is also recognized in equity.

-(c) Sale of subsidiaries
+(c) Sale of interest in subsidiaries with change in control

 When the Group ceases to have control, any remaining participation is re-measured at fair value, while any differences that arise compared to the book value are recorded in the results.
-Then the asset is recognized as an associate company, joint venture or financial asset at that fair value.
+Then the asset is recognized as an associate company, joint venture, or financial asset at that fair value.

-In addition, relevant amounts previously recognized in other comprehensive income concerning that company, are accounted using the same method that the Group would have used in case the assets or liabilities had been sold, i.e. they may be transferred to the results.
+In addition, relevant amounts previously recognized in other comprehensive income concerning that company, are accounted using the same method that the Group would have used in case the assets or liabilities had been sold i.e., they may be transferred to the results.

-(d) Participation in affiliated companies
+(d) Participation in affiliates